Thanatisia/SharedSpace/Docs/Linux/Ideas/starting-GUI-apps-from-tty/README.md

                 fi
                 ```

+- GUI applications are unable to be started
+    - Possible Issues/Solution
+        + '$DISPLAY' environment variable is not set to the target virtual display
+            ```console
+            export DISPLAY=:[display-number]
+            ```

 ### Finding and Notes
 - Using this, it might actually be possible to use this concept in docker and
     - run GUI applications and using them via VNC servers within docker containers by